erikngigi/install-guide-archlinux/README.md

    - `linux-zen`: For the performance driven users.
    - `linux-hardened`: For the security concerned users.

-For users interested in installing other kernels on the system [read](https://itsfoss.com/switch-kernels-arch-linux/) this post.
+Users interested in installing other kernels on the system read this <a href="https://itsfoss.com/switch-kernels-arch-linux" target="_blank">post</a>.

 The `base` package does not include all tools from the live installation, so installing other packages may be necessary for a fully functional base system.
 In particular, consider installing: